soyhyoj/CARTO-JuniorDSTest/README.md

 ## Working environment
 For this test, I created docker containers for a Postgis database and a Jupyternotebook using a docker compose.
-[Configuration file for the multi-container environment](https://github.com/soyhyoj/CARTO-JuniorDSTest/blob/main/docker-compose.yml) is avialable in this repository.
+[Configuration file for the multi-container environment](https://github.com/soyhyoj/CARTO-JuniorDSTest/blob/main/docker-compose.yml) is available in this repository.
+By ETL, NYC taxi data and census block group geometries were loaded to the Postgis.
+Then, the data from the database was queried and merged with ACS dataset to build a baseline model for predicting number of taxi pickup number.

 ## Results: